 Upon clicking next, you will get this below screenshot.
 This is very important.
 If you are a new user, then, just check the box to install third-party software.
 This install flash, mp3, and other codecs.

 Click next, select the appropriate partitioning method.
-You will receive a dialog box confirming the changes so you will know which partitions that will be affected.
+You will receive a dialog box confirming the changes so you will know which partitions will be affected.

 The installation has now already started in the background.
 You can see that while selecting the time zone at the bottom of window.
 This is a time saver.